Request Info Enroll Now

 Academic Hours: 3

 MAT 1513 – Business Calculus I (Prerequisite: MAT 1313 or appropriate placement score for MAT 1323).
-This course is a study of functions, limits, continuity, derivatives, and their applications to business and economics.
+This course is a study of functions, limits, continuity, derivatives, and applications of derivatives to business and economics.
 Three hours lecture.
 Three hours credit.

 MAT 1523 - Business Calculus II